mspnp/aks-baseline-regulated/docs/deploy/03-auth.md

    If you already have a security group that is appropriate for your cluster's admin service accounts, use that group and skip this step.
 If using your own group or your Microsoft Entra administrator created one for you to use; you will need to update the group name throughout the reference implementation.

    > :warning: This cluster role is the highest-privileged role available in Kubernetes.
-Members of this group will have _complete access throughout the cluster_.
-Generally speaking, there should be **no standing access** at this level; and access is [implemented using Just-In-Time Microsoft Entra group membership](https://learn.microsoft.com/azure/aks/access-control-managed-azure-ad#configure-just-in-time-cluster-access-with-microsoft-entra-id-and-aks) (_Requires Microsoft Entra PIM found in Premium P2 SKU._).
+Members of this group will have *complete access throughout the cluster*.
+Generally speaking, there should be **no standing access** at this level; and access is [implemented using Just-In-Time Microsoft Entra group membership](https://learn.microsoft.com/azure/aks/access-control-managed-azure-ad#configure-just-in-time-cluster-access-with-microsoft-entra-id-and-aks) (*Requires Microsoft Entra PIM found in Premium P2 SKU.*).
 In the next step, you'll create a dedicated account for this highly-privileged, administrative role for this walkthrough.
-Ensure your all of your cluster's RBAC assignments and memberships are maliciously managed and auditable; aligning to minimal or no standing admin permissions and all other organization & compliance requirements.
+Ensure your all of your cluster's RBAC assignments and memberships are maliciously managed and auditable; aligning to minimal or no standing admin permissions and all other organization and compliance requirements.

    ```bash
    OBJECTNAME_GROUP_CLUSTERADMIN=cluster-admins-bu0001a000500